1. Introduction

 4.4.
 Risk treatment

-The risk treatment consists in proposing one of the 4 types of treatment, knowing that most of the time the treatment is to reduce the risk by allocating a control, or to accept a weak risk.
-To access click on Not treated in Treatment column.
+The risk treatment consists of proposing one of the 4 types of treatment, knowing that most of the time the treatment is to reduce the risk by allocating a control, or to accept a weak risk.
+To access the risk treatment table, click on Not treated in the Treatment column.

 Risk treatment